bokiko/rivalz-node-cli-installer/README.md

 Press Ctrl+B, then D.

 ## Contributing
-Feel free to fork this repository, make improvements, and submit pull requests.
+Feel free to fork this repository, make improvements.
 We welcome contributions from the community!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.